-Often, a woman who is experiencing an unplanned pregnant, and is considering or is already in the process of adoption, is not able to stay in her current living situation.
-Whether this is due to financial factors, unsupportive families, or a generally unsafe environment, there are many factors that may hinder a woman from having a suitable living area.
-However, there are many available options that will allow you to live in a much safer and more comfortable environment during your pregnancy.
+Sometimes a woman who is facing an unplanned pregnancy and is considering or is already in the process of adoption, is not able to stay in her current living situation during her pregnancy.
+This may be due to financial factors, unsupportive families, or a generally unsafe environment.

-Many places provide free houses to pregnant women, whether they are pursuing adoption or not.
-This could be a great option because:
+Many places provide housing assistance to pregnant women, whether they are pursuing adoption or not.

-- The homes are specifically designed to accommodate pregnant women.
-You will be taken care of and will interact with people who are experts in pregnancy and women’s assistance.
+- These homes are specifically designed to accommodate pregnant women.
+You will be taken care of and will interact with people who are experienced in pregnancy and women’s assistance.

-- They often have doctors nearby or onsite where you can go for easy access and advice.
+- These homes often have access to doctors/medical professionals where you can go for easy access and advice.

 - You can carry your pregnancy in peace and privacy.

 These are a few of many options, and there are also many resources that can refer you to places to stay as well.
-Adoption Network is available for free information and support 24/7, and can give you information about places you can stay while you are carrying your pregnancy.
+Adoption Network is available for free information and support 24/7, and can help you find information on maternity homes and shelters near you.

 Short term housing generally refers to apartment rentals or extended stay hotels/motels.

 - For some women who have jobs or other obligations to consider, short term housing is an option they like to consider.